NickolasBoyer/asciiplayer/README.md

 # ASCII player

-Check out the [demo here](https://nickolasboyer.github.io/asciiplayer/), drag a video file on the page and it should play.
+Check out the player [demo here](https://nickolasboyer.github.io/asciiplayer/), drag a video file on the page and it should play.
+Also you can check out a webcam linked [demo here](https://nickolasboyer.github.io/asciiplayer/cam.html).
+You can find the source of both demo's in the root of this repo.

 ## Example